Isaac-Smith-369/Webstaurant/README.md

 git checkout main
 ```

-Pull all the changes that have been made in the main branch.
+After your changes have been approved and merged with the main branch, pull all the changes from the main branch to your local machine.

 ```bash
 git pull